manuelbl/WirekiteMac/README.md

 ### 3. Setup a new Xcode project

-*Blink* is a simple example that blinks the LED on the Teensy board.
+*Blinky* is a simple example that blinks the LED on the Teensy board.
-So you don't need to wire up anything to the Teensy.
+So you don't need to wire up anything to the Teensy for your first project.

 The [instructions](https://github.com/manuelbl/WirekiteMac/blob/master/Documents/xcode_project_setup.md) guide you through the Xcode project setup.